aspose-words/Aspose.Words-API-References/english/net/aspose.words/sectioncollection/toarray/_index.md

 ---
 title: SectionCollection.ToArray
 second_title: Aspose.Words for .NET API Reference
-description: Copies all sections from the collection to a new array of sections.
+description: Copies all sections from the collection to a new array of sections in C#
 type: docs
 weight: 20
 url: /net/aspose.words/sectioncollection/toarray/